Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Introduction

-LL-GRBs have also been discussed as a possible population which may power the Ultra-High Energy Cosmic Ray (UHECR) and neutrino fluxes~\citep{Murase:2006mm,Murase:2008mr,Liu:2011cua,Senno:2015tsn, Zhang:2017moz,Boncioli:2018lrv}.
-However, \citet{Samuelsson:2018fan, Samuelsson:2020upt} have argued that cosmic-ray nuclei might not be able to reach the energies required to power the UHECR flux, using the properties of the observed prompt photon spectra.
-In these (simplified) one-zone model it is assumed that all messengers come frome the same region.
-Investigating the limitations of this approach, we use the multi-zone results of our radiation modeling to calculate the maximally achievable energies for UHECR nuclei, as well as the implications from the contribution to the extragalactic diffuse gamma-ray background (EGB), such as constraints on the duration versus baryonic loading.
+ll-GRBs have also been discussed as a possible population which may power the Ultra-High Energy Cosmic Ray (UHECR) and neutrino fluxes~(\cite{Murase:2006mm,Murase:2008mr,Liu:2011cua,Murase:2013ffa, Fraija:2013cha, Senno:2015tsn, Zhang:2017moz,Boncioli:2018lrv}).
+However, \cite{Samuelsson:2018fan, Samuelsson:2020upt} have argued that cosmic-ray nuclei might not be able to reach utra-high energies required for UHECR fits.
+These findings were based on the comparison of predicted synchrotron to the observed optical and X-ray flux of a specific GRB.
+For the theoretical predictions, equipartition parameters (as the fraction of energy transferred to non-thermal electrons) usually found in the literature at face value and an energy budget high enough to power the UHECR flux were assumed (\cite{Samuelsson:2020upt}).
+Additionally, in this (simplified) one-zone model it is assumed that all messengers come from the same region.
+Investigating the limitations of this approach, we use the multizone results of our radiation modelling to calculate the maximally achievable energies for UHECR nuclei, as well as the implications from the contribution to the Extragalactic diffuse Gamma-ray Background (EGB), such as constraints on the duration versus baryonic loading.

+The paper is organized as follows: In Section~\ref{sec:reference_grbs}, we introduce our reference events that we select from the list of observed ll-GRBs with confirmed supernova association.
+Section~\ref{sec:model} describes our modelling scheme, and the internal shock model for prompt GRB emission.
+In Section~\ref{sec:parameters} we summarize our (input) assumptions for the modelling used to reproduce the reference events, in Section~\ref{sec:theory_he_emission} we derive analytical estimates on the expected luminosity of a high-energy component.
+The results of our simulations are introduced in Section~\ref{sec:results}, while we derive the maximal energies attainable for UHECR nuclei in Section~\ref{sec:uhecr}.
+The concluding summary can be found in Section~\ref{sec:summary}.